Particular/docs.particular.net/transports/rabbitmq/index.md

 ### Topology selection

-Topologies is used to control how native Rabbit constructs like Queues, Topologies and bindings are created.
-As of Version 5 selecting topology is mandatory.
-For backwards compatiblility use the `ConventionalRoutingTopology` which was the previous default:
+Topologies are used to control how native Rabbit constructs like queues and exchanges are created.
+As of Version 5, selecting a topology is mandatory.
+For backwards compatiblility use the `ConventionalRoutingTopology`, which was the previous default:

 snippet: rabbitmq-config-topology